The St Mary's Endowment for Girls

 More than 50 girls have matriculated from St Mary’s since 2004 with financial assistance from the school and the Foundation.

-Currently, on the St Mary’s Foundation, there are 26 Form I to Form V bursary recipients which includes our partnership bursaries from the Allan Gray Orbis Foundation, the Student Sponsorship Programme and the Alexandra Education Committee.
+Currently, through the St Mary’s Foundation, there are 26 Form I to Form V bursary recipients, including our partnership bursaries from the Allan Gray Orbis Foundation, the Student Sponsorship Programme and the Alexandra Education Committee.

 Teacher development